 - Optical Steady Shot image stabilization for handheld shooting, Instant manual/auto focus selection via a sliding focus ring, Instant manual/auto focus selection via a sliding focus ring

 Are you up for some close-up, macro shooting?
 No problem.
 Sony FE 90mm f/2.8 Macro G OSS offers razor-sharp photo quality with some premium features.
 The important thing to mention is that it supports full-frame camera bodies, which is awesome if you have such a camera.
-With its focal length of 90mm, the lens provides full 1.0x zoom, which is just what we need from a macro lens.
+With its focal length of 90mm, the lens provides a full 1.0x zoom, which is just what we need from a macro lens.
 You’ll be able to shoot tiny stuff like bugs, toys, stains, and other small objects.

 In my opinion, the build quality also improves photo quality.
 This is why this lens includes a top-grade glass which not only serves as a protection but also improves image quality.
 Since we’re talking about a pretty robust lens, I’m glad that its autofocus is almost silent, yet snappy and quick.
 And just as we mentioned the build quality, it’s also important to mention weather seals.
 Yes, there are weather seals alongside 62mm filter thread.
 With its 9 aperture blades, the lens produces a satisfying bokeh effect, although you’ll rarely need it here.